-The New Forest is a unique survival of medieval Europe.
-It is internationally important to nature conservation and to biological science.
-It has been a National Park since 2005.
-Help the NFA to look after it.
+The New Forest is a unique survivor of medieval Europe.
+It is internationally important to nature conservation and biological science.

 As Friends of the New Forest we recognise the many factors that have shaped the Forest we know today and in particular the importance of the commoning system in maintaining its landscape.

 We are dedicated to protecting and restoring the unique character of the New Forest.
 Our members promoted the 1877 New Forest Act to secure its future and now we are the voice for the New Forest National Park – its friend and watchdog.